ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 This document came about in the process of Luke Geeson’s PhD on testing the compilation of concurrent C/C++ with assistance from Wilco Dijkstra from Arm's Compiler Teams.

+This ABI arises from a paper to appear at OOPSLA 2024:
+*Mix Testing: Specifying and Testing ABI Compatibility Of C/C++ Atomics Implementations* by Luke Geeson, James Brotherston, Wilco Dijkstra, Alastair Donaldson, Lee Smith, Tyler Sorensen, and John Wickerson.